newsdata/RMCollect/README.md

 ## License

-RmCollect is available under the MIT license.
+RMCollect is available under the MIT license.
 See the LICENSE file for more info.